Sanchitbajaj02/palettegram/docs/swoc.md

 2. Connect with Project Admins and Mentors of the project and know more about project.

 3. Visit github repo of project and look for the open issues.
-You will see SWOC 2024 Tag with the hardness level of the issue choose accordingly.
+You will see **SWOC S4** Tag with the hardness level of the issue choose accordingly.

 4. Comment on issue if you want to work on it and get it assigned to yourself from Project Admins. make sure you work on a single issue at a single time don't occupy the issues unnecessarily if found strict actions will be taken.